🔍 Part 1 – Overview of the Prompts Tab

 At the top of the page, you’ll find four essential metrics:

-• Total Queries
+• Total Prompts

-Example: 50 queries currently tracked for Volkswagen.
+Example: 50 prompts currently tracked for Volkswagen.

-Queries Table
+Prompts Table

 • Average Position